Weyl formulae for some singular metrics with application to acoustic modes in gas giants: Introduction

 More specifically, if $g_e$ is the Euclidean Riemannian metric on a smooth domain $X \subset \R^{n+1}$, then the speed of sound $c$ can be encoded by the conformally Euclidean Riemannian metric $g = c^{-2} g_e$.
 In local coordinates where the boundary of $X$ is (locally) described by $u=0$, the polytropic model suggests that $c \sim u^{1/2}$.
-Indeed, the natural generalization is $c \sim u^{\alpha/2}$, that is, $c^{-2} \sim u^{-\alpha}$; through previous analysis \cite{MdH-1} it appears that restricting $\alpha$ according to $\alpha \in (0,2)$ guarantees the presence of a discrete spectrum as it has been observed.
+Indeed, the natural generalization is $c \sim u^{\alpha/2}$, that is, $c^{-2} \sim u^{-\alpha}$; through previous analysis done in \cite{MdH-1} it appears that restricting $\alpha$ according to $\alpha \in (0,2)$ guarantees the presence of a discrete spectrum as it has been observed.
 Thus, the Riemannian geometry lies between standard geometry with boundary and asymptotically hyperbolic geometry.
 Some of the phenomena in this geometry are unlike those seen at either end.
 The extreme case $\alpha = 0$ corresponds physically to solid bodies and mathematically to manifolds with boundary, and the other extreme $\alpha = 2$ corresponds to asymptotically hyperbolic geometry but is far from all planetary models.

 Therefore, following \cite[Section~1.1]{MdH-1}, we model a gas giant planet as a smooth manifold $X$ with a boundary, endowed with a Riemannian metric $g$ on $X \setminus \partial X$ such that, near $\partial X$, we have $g = \bar g / u^\alpha$ where $\bar g$ is a well-defined Riemannian metric up to the boundary, and $\partial X = \{u=0\}$ locally.
 The fact that $\bar g$ is neither zero nor infinite at $\partial X$ implies a specific blow-up rate for $g$ near $\partial X$.
 This conformal power-law blow-up is the key geometric feature of gas giant metrics.
-The speed of sound might contain jump discontinuities where phase transitions occur (see \cite{militzerStudyJupiterInterior2024}), that is, the metric can contain conormal singularities while the manifold consists of multiple ``layers''.
+The speed of sound might contain jump discontinuities where phase transitions occur (see \cite{militzerStudyJupiterInterior2024}), that is, the metric can contain conormal singularities while the manifold consists of multiple ``layers'', which our framework accommodates at the level of heat asymptotics and spectral localization.
 A key interior boundary in gas giants corresponds with the transition from molecular to metallic hydrogen.
 Accounting for discontinuities in an asymptotic formalism for gas giant seismology was developed a few decades ago (see \cite{Provostetal1993}).